 Both libraries collect juvenile literature written for children and young adults to support the curriculum.
 Approval plans are in place to collect award-winning and special-merit books such as Caldecott and Newbery award books.
 Titles may be identified through IUCAT.

 The Wiekamp Educational Resource Commons, located in the Education and Arts Building, houses pre-K through 12 curriculum materials for education majors and teachers in the community.
 Titles may be identified through IUCAT.

-Print reference works, such as encyclopedias, dictionaries, atlases, directories, statistical resources, and handbooks.
-Reference materials are located on the first floor of the library in the Hammes Information Commons, and may not be checked-out.
-Electronic resources are accessible from the Library’s Website.
+Print reference works, such as encyclopedias, dictionaries, atlases, directories, statistical resources, handbooks and indexes, support academic programs and research.
+They are located on the first floor of the Schurz Library in the Hammes Information Commons, and may not be checked out.
+Available resources may be identified through IUCAT.
+Many reference titles are available online; these sources may be found on the Library’s Website.